MultiSafepay/docs/content/integration/checkouts/payment-components/multiple/multiple-2.md

 {{< details title="Processing recurring payments" >}}

-[Recurring payments](/payments/features/tokenization/) let you store a customer’s payment details as a secure, encrypted token.
+[Recurring Payments](/payments/features/tokenization/) is a feature that lets you store a customer’s payment details as a secure, encrypted token.

 Upon subsequent payments, customers can select their stored payment details and pay with a single click.